nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 It is good practice to always use the `default(none)` clause, which forces us to declare the `shared` or `private` status of each variable defined _above_ the parallel region.
 Variables that are defined _inside_ the parallel region, such as loop index variable `i` or helper variables `dx` and `dy`, are automatically private.
 Each thread gets its own copy of `i`, `dx` and `dy`.

 It is generally good practice to define local variables such as `dx` inside the loop where possible.
-This will make your program easier to read and maintain, and you don't have to worry about creating race conditions by erroneously sharing a variable between threads.
+This will make your program easier to read and maintain and you won't have to worry about creating race conditions by erroneously sharing a variable between threads.
 If you still need to declare, e.g., `myvariable` outside the loop, add the clause `private(myvariable)` to the OpenMP pragma.

 Loop trip count `nc` and data arrays `xc` and `yc` can be shared as they are not changed inside the loop.
 Each thread will access the same data in memory, which is very efficient.